Benau/libopenglrecorder/README.md

 ## Windows

-Prebulit binaries are avaliable [here](https://github.com/supertuxkart/dependencies).
+Prebuilt binaries are avaliable [here](https://github.com/supertuxkart/dependencies).
-Copy the suitable files in windows(_64bit)/dependencies/{dll,lib} for MSVC (or mingw if you are using cygwin), you will need **openglrecorder.dll**, **libvorbisenc.dll**, **libvorbis.dll**, **libogg.dll**, **libvpx.dll** and **libturbojpeg.dll** for runtime, and **openglrecorder.lib** for linking.
-For compiling yourself, just copy the whole dependencies directory inside here, and run CMake to configure, make sure that no openglrecorder prebuilt binaries or header file are copied.
+Copy the required files in windows(_64bit)/dependencies/{dll,lib} for MSVC (or MinGW if you are using Cygwin), you will need **openglrecorder.dll**, **libvorbisenc.dll**, **libvorbis.dll**, **libogg.dll**, **libvpx.dll** and **libturbojpeg.dll** at runtime, and **openglrecorder.lib** at link time.
+To compile it yourself, just copy the whole dependencies directory inside here, and run CMake to configure, make sure that no prebuilt `openglrecorder` binaries or headers file are copied.

 ## Usage of this library